Close Banner

 Character Greetings

-Mickey’s Not-So-Scary Halloween Party — Kids meeting Jack and Sally
+Mickey's Not-So-Scary Halloween Party — Jack Skellington and Sally

-One of the biggest highlights of the night is meeting characters, especially those who don't greet guests at other times of the year.
 The most popular characters are Jack Skellington and Sally, who draw big lines.
-Other popular characters include Elvis Stitch, Pooh and friends in their Halloween costumes and more!
-There are more than twenty characters meeting throughout the park at select times and locations.
-Here's everyone who met during the 2022 parties:
+Other popular characters in past years include Elvis Stitch, Pooh and friends in their Halloween costumes, Tweedledee and Tweedledum and more!
+More than 20 characters are typically meeting throughout the park at select times and locations.

-Mickey's Not-So-Scary Halloween Party – Character Location infographic
+Mickey's Not-So-Scary Halloween Party - Mickey Mouse

-Attractions Open During Mickey's Not-So-Scary Halloween Party
+Rides Open During Mickey's Not-So-Scary Halloween Party

 One of the major perks of ticketed events such as Mickey’s Not-So-Scary Halloween Party is the shorter lines for some of your favorite attractions.
-This year, we saw Seven Dwarfs Mine Train go up to 40 minutes but come down later at night!
-Most attractions end up being 5 or 10 minute waits most of the night, so you can hop on lots of rides if that's your priority.
+We saw rides such as Seven Dwarfs Mine Train, Tiana's Bayou Adventure and TRON Lightcycle Run go up to 45 minutes but come down later at night.
+Most attractions end up having five or 10-minute waits most of the night, so you can hop on lots of rides if that's your priority.

-Note that wait times between 6 p.m. and 7 p.m. will not appear in the My Disney Experience app, but all attractions should remain open to party guests during that time (The app sees the park as closing at 6 p.m. and then reopening at 7 p.m., but don't worry, the park is very much open during this time for you to enjoy before the real party begins at 7 p.m.).
+Note that wait times between 6 p.m. and 7 p.m. will not appear in the My Disney Experience app, but all attractions should remain open to party guests during that time.
+(The app sees the park as closing at 6 p.m. and then reopening at 7 p.m., but don't worry, the park is very much open during this time for you to enjoy before the real party begins at 7 p.m.)

 Adventureland: